webix-hub/docs/data/api/i18n_parseformatstr.md

 @descr:

-The default format is defined by the locale in use and initially it's "**%Y-%m-%d**" ( the default MySQL date format ).
+The default format is defined by the locale in use and initially it's "**%Y-%m-%d "%H:%i**" ( the default MySQL date format ).